woodcock3/lcc11-emails/src/emails/citizenship-group-ceremony.md

 ## Applying for a passport
-Following your ceremony you can apply for a British passport.
-Please visit www.gov.uk/apply-first-adult-passport.
+Following your ceremony you can apply for a [British passport on gov.uk](https://www.gov.uk/apply-renew-passport).
 Please note, when applying for your British passport, the Passport Office do not accept laminated certificates.

 ## Change or cancel